boy, yellow lab, service dog, autism

 • Providing occasion for social engagement by utilizing social stories for the child and corresponding behaviors of the dog can be developed to enhance social interaction.

-• Behaviors dog can perform may include visit, wave, bow, fist bump, etc.
+• Behaviors dog can perform may include wave, bow, fist bump, etc.

 Minimum criteria to apply for an autism service dog: